Wang Yihan: 2012

-She won Malaysia Super Series title with a comprehensive win over Wang Xin.
+Yihan won the Malaysia Super Series title with a comprehensive win over Wang Xin.
 In her 3rd All England Open final, she lost to new beaming Chinese star Li Xuerui in just 2 games.
-She failed to defend her Asian title with a defeat from the hands of Li Xuerui in final, thus settled for silver medal.
-Going into the 2012 London Olympics as a top seed, she was overwhelming favorite to win the title.
-In the 2nd round, she beat Bae Yeon-ju in 3 games, Cheng Shao-chieh (2–0) in quarter-finals & Saina Nehwal in semifinals also in 2 games.
-Her opposition in the final was from Li Xuerui again.
-Li took opening game 21–15 but Wang's hardwork stretched the match to the 3rd game by winning 23–21 in second.
-Li again proved fatal for her and won the 3rd game 21–17, and won the Olympic title, leaving Wang in despair.
-Hence she had to settle for yet another silver medal.
+She failed to defend her Asian title with a defeat from the hands of Li Xuerui in the final, settling for the silver medal.
+Going into the 2012 London Olympics as a top seed, she was an overwhelming favorite to win the title.
+In the 2nd round, she beat Bae Yeon-ju in 3 games, Cheng Shao-chieh (2–0) in the quarter-finals & Saina Nehwal in the semifinals and in 2 games.
+Her opposition in the final was once again Li Xuerui.
+Li took opening game 21–15 but Yihan's hardwork stretched the match to the 3rd game and won 23–21 in second.
+Li again proved fatal for her and won the 3rd game 21–17, and won the Olympic title, leaving Yihan in despair.
+Consequently settling for yet another silver medal.
 Wang Yihan won the 2012 China Masters Super Series by beating a familiar rival Jiang Yanjiao.
-Her losing streak against Li Xuerui continued, this moment in the final of 2012 Hong Kong Super Series where Wang retired in the mid of 2nd game while trailing 12–21, 3–11.
-Being injured, she didn't contested the master finals of the year end, where she was the champion last year.
+Her losing streak against Li Xuerui continued, this time in the final of the 2012 Hong Kong Super Series, where Wang retired in the middle of the 2nd game while trailing 12–21, 3–11.
+Being injured, she didn't contest the master finals of the year end, where she was the champion the previous year.

 2013

-In 2013, she regained German Open title with winning against Juliane Schenk.
-She became Asian champion for the 2nd time, by mastering Li Xuerui, hence overcame her after 5 consecutive losses last year.
-She again defeated Li Xuerui, this time in the final of 2013 Singapore Super Series.
-She was the defending champion of World Championships, but lost in 2nd round itself to young Indian teenager, P. V. Sindhu.
+In 2013, she regained German Open title by winning against Juliane Schenk.
+She became the Asian champion for the 2nd time, by mastering Li Xuerui, recovering from her after 5 consecutive losses in the previous year.
+She again defeated Li Xuerui, this time in the final of the 2013 Singapore Super Series.
+She was the defending champion of the World Championships, but lost in 2nd round to young Indian teenager, P. V. Sindhu.
 She won the 2013 Denmark Super Series Premier in a very difficult encounter of 3 games, standing victorious over Sung Ji-hyun.
 Successively, she won another title at the Hong Kong Open by beating Wang Shixian.
-She did qualified for the year and finals as no. 8 but was behind her compatriots Wang Shixian and Li Xuerui in qualifying rankings.
-Rule says maximum 2 players are only allowed from one nation.
+She did qualify for the year and finals as no. 8 but was behind her compatriots Wang Shixian and Li Xuerui in qualifying rankings.
+Game rule say a maximum of 2 players only are allowed from one nation.
 So she was exempted from taking part in the competition.